 A disrupted circadian rhythm is linked to the development of post-traumatic stress disorder (PTSD), and researchers have concluded that supplementing with melatonin is a “promising treatment strategy in the management of PTSD” (61).

 Animal research has also shown that melatonin reduces PTSD-induced anxiety-like behaviors in rats (62).

 You can get melatonin here.

-Other than supplementing with melatonin, here are some actions you can take to naturally produce more melatonin and improve the quality of your sleep:
+Other than supplementing with melatonin or taking a sleep supplement, here are some others actions you can take to naturally produce more melatonin and improve the quality of your sleep: